 The Worst Nuclear and Radiation Disasters in History

 Chernobyl Disaster undoubtedly deserves a spot on the list of the world's worst nuclear disasters of all time.
-On April 26, 1986, the Chernobyl nuclear power plant in the Ukraine (formerly the Soviet Union) suffered a tremendous accident.
+On April 26, 1986, the Chernobyl nuclear power plant in Ukraine (at the time the USSR) suffered a tremendous accident.
 During testing, an explosion occurred that ended in 9 days of fires and radiation emissions.
 There were 31 immediate deaths and an estimated 4,000 premature deaths from the effects of the radiation leak.
 Today, around 5 million people live in radionuclide contaminated zones, and they still lack the information they need to live healthy lives.
 An 18.6-mile radius area is still closed to humans, known as the Chernobyl Disaster Exclusive Zone.
 This zone includes lakes, forests, and eery abandoned buildings, including shows and shopping centers.
 Concerns regarding birth defects and food contamination among those who were exposed remain to this day.

 Future Disaster Prevention